joeyates/database/README.md

 =================
 The main highlight of this cookbook is the `database` and `database_user` resources for managing databases and database users in a RDBMS.
-Providers for MySQL, PostgreSQL and SQL Server are also provided, see usage documentation below.
+Providers for MySQL and SQL Server are also provided, see usage documentation below.

 Requirements